subarusakashita/cosc123_demo/report.md

 This is just random text in the body
 ## This is level 2 heading
-If you want to **bold** text, just surround the words with double star
+If you want to **bold** text, just surround the words with double star If you want to *italicize text, just surroud the words witha single star
 ### This is level 3 heading
 If you want to make a list:
 - item1